Selling is hard. It takes resilience, perseverance, and the ability to take a punch or two. Well, probably more than two.

 Most companies don't know how to extract the maximum possible value from all the data that's being generated.
 Challenges also arise when it comes to analyzing and presenting the data, leading to inaccurate reports and conclusions, as well as bad sales decisions.

-To better utilize the reams of generated data, companies should start by setting clear, defined goals (e.g.: we need to increase revenue of product X by 30% this year).
+To better utilize the reams of generated data, companies should start by setting clear, defined goals (e.g., we need to increase the revenue of product X by 30% this year).

 Finally, companies can go about collating all their data sets (CRM, invoicing, outreach, etc.) to arrive at a cross-platform, clean trove of data that can accurately answer each of the above questions.